jethornton/flexgui/docs_flex/source/hal.rst

 HAL I/O
 -------

+A HAL I/O pin can be input and output functions.

-Currently a QCheckBox, QDoubleSpinBox and QSpinBox can be HAL I/O pins.
+A QPushButton (set to checkable), QCheckBox, QDoubleSpinBox and QSpinBox can be HAL I/O pin.

 Two I/O pins connected to the same signal will stay in synchronization.
 The connected pins must be of the same type.

 .. csv-table:: HAL I/O
    :width: 100%